JoeKBlank/JoeKBlank/README.md

-- Hey, I’m Joe Blankenship!
-- I’m a graduate student at Bowling Green State University studying Computer Science.
+- Current graduate student at Bowling Green State University studying Computer Science interested in image processing and ML.
-- My background is in languages.
-I have worked as a technical translation/interpreter in the automotive industry and as a language teacher in Japan.
-- I’m looking to collaborate on international projects related to Natural Language Processing, Data Science or Machine Learning.
+- Speaks Japanese and is interested in international collaboration.